pascalpizzy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-project for loop and nested loop
+this is a project for loop and nested loop